dp119/pypractice/readme.md

 		if x > 1:
-			pass	#to have an empty block
+			pass	#use pass keyword to have an empty block
 		else:
 			pass

-#### Logical Operators
+# <h4> Logical Operators

-Eg for not operator: To find if given string is empty.
+Eg for "not" operator: To find if given string is empty.
 If uses the concept of Falsy boolean

 	name = " "